-Cinephilia is a New York based film production company, development studio, and talent incubator championing African, Arab, and Southwest Asian storytellers and filmmakers.
+Founded in 2010, Cinephilia Productions is a New York-based film production company, development studio, and talent incubator dedicated to championing African, Arab, Southwest Asian, and Latin filmmakers.

 Founder & CEO